Korean, Edit

 ○ Intermediate forms between chylomicrons and LDL

-○ Major Apo proteins: ApoB-100, ApoC, ApoE
+○ Major Apo lipoproteins: ApoB-100, ApoC, ApoE

-○ Function: Regulate lipolysis enzymes
+○ Function: Regulate lipolysis enzyme activity

 ○ Core lipid: endogenous triglycerides

-○ Synthesized in: Liver
+○ Synthesized in liver.

 ○ LDL/HDL ratio: High ratio linked to atherosclerosis.
 3.5 is the normal value.